Pharren Miller

 Conference Presentations

-• Research Presentation.
-“Reclaiming OUR Time: Centering Jazmine Sullivan’s Heaux Tales in the Black Feminist Tradition of Safe Spaces.”
+• “Reclaiming OUR Time: Centering Jazmine Sullivan’s Heaux Tales in the Black Feminist Tradition of Safe Spaces.”
 Thinking Gender 2023: Transforming Research: Feminist Methods for Times of Crisis and Possibility, Los Angeles, California.
 February 2023.

 School.”
 Tuskegee University History Research Symposium, Tuskegee, AL. February